D-Backs could win the World Series this year if they can just win the Wild Card Game

 If 2016 was the season in which everything seemed to go wrong for the Diamondbacks pitching staff, 2017 has been the year for nearly everything to go right.
 Arizona did lose Miller for the year to Tommy John surgery but that injury merely created an opportunity.

-Pitching as a full-time starter for the first time in the big leagues, Zach Godley has filled the Miller role brilliantly, riding a devastating curveball and a sinker-cutter combination to a tidy 3.20 ERA, with 158 strikeouts in 149 innings.
+Pitching as a full-time starter for the first time in the big leagues, Zack Godley has filled the Miller role brilliantly, riding a devastating curveball and a sinker-cutter combination to a tidy 3.20 ERA, with 158 strikeouts in 149 innings.
 The other pitcher the D-Backs considered to fill the Miller vacancy was Bradley.
 But the addition of Walker, combined with a slight lean toward Godley as a starter, prompted the Diamondbacks to move Bradley to the bullpen.
 That has proved to be one of the most inspired moves by any team this season.
 Working as Rodney's setup man and also as an occasional multi-inning threat in the mold of Andrew Miller , Bradley has been a beast, punching out 75 batters in 67 2/3 innings, with a microscopic 1.20 ERA.

 Meanwhile, the combination of better defense, more experience and refinement and just simple regression toward the mean has boosted the rest of the staff.
 Ray has become a brutal matchup for hitters, emerging as both the second-most prolific strikeout artist among all National League starters while also riding what Butcher calls a more repeatable delivery and better tempo into much better command of all his pitches, and thus a lower walk rate.
 Rodney has shrugged off a volatile start to the season to post a 2.95 ERA over the past two months, with only rare blowups on his recent résumé.
 Corbin is back, fully healthy, and producing better-than-average results by both standard run-prevention and defense-independent metrics.
 As for Greinke, Year 2 in Arizona has been a gem.
 He has been especially lethal lately, with a 1.56 ERA and an opponents' batting line of .182/.208/.289 over his past five starts.